Borys Babin

-Borys Volodymyrovyh Babin (Бабін Борис Володимирович; born 12 March 1981, in Yevpatoria, Ukrainian SSR) is a Ukrainian politician.
+Borys Volodymyrovych Babin (Бабін Борис Володимирович; born 12 March 1981, in Yevpatoria, Ukrainian SSR) is a Ukrainian politician.
 He is an ad hoc expert for OSCE, the Council of Europe, and Minority Rights Group International, as well as a Doctor of Laws and professor.

+Early life and teaching

+Babin was born on 12 March 1981 in Yevpatoria, which was part of Crimea in the Ukrainian SSR at the time of his birth.
+He later received a Doctor of Laws.
+Afterwards, he headed the Department of Administrative and Criminal Law at the Odesa National Maritime Academy.

+Since 2016, he has also served as a professor in the Department of International Law and Comparative Law of the International Humanities University (which is based in Odesa).

+Poolitical career

 In 2014, Babin was appointed as the presidential representative of Ukraine in Crimea, then transferred to Kherson due to the annexation of Crimea by the Russian Federation.
+He was then the Government Commissioner for the European Court of Human Rights from June 2015 to December 2015.

-He assumed office as a representative on 17 August 2017.
+He officially assumed office as the presidential representative of Ukraine in Crimea again on 17 August 2017.
+He resigned from the post on 3 December 2018.

+He has since then served as Head of the Sector of the Institute of Legislation of the Verkhovna Rada of Ukraine.